 - University Libraries Undergraduate Research Award: To recognize student research that showcases outstanding information literacy skills.

-- Robert F. Guentter Outstanding Undergraduate Thesis Award: To find the best thesis submitted by an undergraduate
+- Robert F. Guentter, Jr. Outstanding Undergraduate Thesis Award: To find the best thesis submitted by an undergraduate

 - Phi Beta Kappa Honors Thesis Prize: To award a Schreyer Scholar Honors thesis completed in a discipline included within Phi Beta Kappa that makes a significant contirubtion to the field.